AK2001/Digital-Bulletin-Board/README.md

 Please **change** this URL value to your configuration before proceeding with running the application

+Feel free to change the JWT_SECRET_KEY value in the same file.
+This value determines the JWT key.
+The current value is a sample value and should not be used in **production**

 At last, to **run** the app, run the **app.py** file, which creates the Database and populates it with sample data used to simply **demonstrate** its capabilities